Estimate Time5 min

 Step 3: Figure out the big picture

-Putting a portfolio together from scratch can be a major undertaking, but breaking the job up into a few incremental decisions could help you avoid getting stuck.
+Putting a portfolio together from scratch can be a major undertaking, but breaking task into incremental decisions could help you avoid getting stuck.

-• How much risk to take on.
-In investing, people often think about risk in terms of how much an investment may rise or fall in price.
-The right level of risk for you may also depend on how far away your investing goal is, how comfortable you feel with potential dips in your portfolio's value, and the details of your financial situation.
+• How much risk to take.
+People often think about risk in terms of how much an investment may rise or fall in price.
+The right level of risk may depend on how far away your investing goal is, how comfortable you feel with potential dips in your portfolio's value, and your financial situation.

 • Your big-picture investment mix.
-Also called your asset allocation, this means your overall mix of stocks, bonds, cash, and other investments.
-Your asset allocation should generally flow from your risk tolerance, among other factors.
-That's because with a higher risk tolerance you may be able to hold more in investments with higher risk and higher return potential, like stocks.
+Asset allocation, which is your overall mix of stocks, bonds, cash, and other investments should generally flow from your risk tolerance, time horizon, and goals.
+A higher risk tolerance means you are comfortable holding more in investments with higher risk and higher return potential, like stocks.

 Step 4: Consider which investments could work for you

-Granted, that can still leave you with a dizzying number of choices to make, so here's some good news: It's ok to keep it simple.
+It's ok to keep it simple.
 In fact, you can invest in a diversified portfolio with a single fund or professionally managed account.
-(Learn more about single fund strategies and managed solutions.)

-Once you know what you want your portfolio to look like, you have 2 basic choices for how you actually make your investments:
+Once you know how you want your portfolio to look, you can either:

 • Buy in all at once—with one or more big trades.

-• Buy in gradually over time—with consistent, smaller purchases that ease you in.
+• Buy in gradually over time—with consistent, smaller purchases.

-Instead of obsessing over the perfect timing for your trades, stay focused on your end goal: actually getting invested.
+Instead of obsessing over the perfect timing for your trades, stay focused on your end goal, which is actually getting invested.
 Missing out on only a few days of market gains can make a big difference to your portfolio's long-term returns.
-And in fact, investing during bad times has historically provided some of the best subsequent returns.
+In fact, staying invested while markets are down have historically provided some of the best subsequent returns.

 Step 7: Get help if you need it